Eryadu/Java_feb_2025/src/studyMaterial/API/RESTAPI.md

 ## Tools for Working with REST APIs:
 -- Testing Tools:
-   Postman, Insomnia, cURL.
+   Postman, Insomnia, cURL, Bruno.
 -- Documentation Tools:
    Swagger/OpenAPI, API Blueprint.
 -- Frameworks:
    Express.js (Node.js), Django REST Framework (Python), Spring Boot (Java).

 ## In summary, REST APIs are a simple, scalable, and widely used way to build web services.
 They are ideal for modern
    applications due to their flexibility, statelessness, and ease of use.
-If you’re building or consuming REST APIs, understanding their principles and best practices is essential!